Chadillac12/db/icd_browser/README.md

 Forward fill (optional):
 - Add `"fill_down": ["Raw Column A", "Raw Column B"]` inside a preset to forward-fill those raw columns (empty strings -> null -> forward fill) before normalization.
 This helps when parent rows are blank and should repeat down the table (e.g., System/Port IDs in flattened exports).

+Shared schema/normalization:
+- The canonical ICD schema, header cleaner, and fill-down defaults now live in `icd_common/` and are shared by the Streamlit browser and the legacy diff tool.
+- Add or rename ICD columns in `icd_common/schema.py`; the browser and diff will pick up the change through the shared mapping utilities.
+- Sidebar diagnostics in the app report row counts per stage so it is easy to see where rows drop if a mapping is incomplete.

 Required vs optional columns:
 - Required tables: system, physport, outputport, wordstring, word, parameter.
 All columns defined in their mappings must be present unless you remove them from the mapping.